Dr Jayne Persian

 Australian History (excl.
 Aboriginal and Torres Strait Islander History)

-Australian history, migration history, displaced persons, oral history, memory and commemoration, diaspora, transnational history.
+Australian history, migration history, displaced persons, oral history, memory and commemoration, diaspora, transnational history, social history, political history, cultural history.

 Australian Historical Association